What is the OVMS?

-The best solution is connecting a "SimpleConsole" with four push switches and LEDs to the module.
+The best solution for OVMS v2 is connecting a "SimpleConsole" with four push switches and LEDs to the module.
 The LEDs show which of the four profiles (standard or tuning 1/2/3) is currently active, the switches can be used to change the profile.

 Power and recuperation levels, ramps and smoothing can be changed anytime even while driving.
 So if you for example encounter black ice in winter you can switch off recuperation immediately simply by pushing a profile switch.

 The SimpleConsole is not available to buy ready to use yet, but it's very simple and can be built by any experienced electronics hobbyist in about an hour.
 Total component cost is around 20 Euro.
 For details see SimpleConsole build instructions (PDF).

 Hint: to avoid mistakes begin with using the same login and password for everything.